Active Learning-Based Optimization of Hydroelectric Turbine Startup to Minimize Fatigue Damage: Introduction

-To address these limitations, we propose a novel methodology that allows for the optimization of startup trajectory parameters during a measurement campaign, ultimately contributing to extending the life of hydroturbines.
+Given the limited strategies found to optimize startup transients in the literature presented in this study, we propose a novel methodology that allows for the optimization of startup trajectory parameters during a measurement campaign, ultimately contributing to extending the life of hydroturbines.
 By combining an active learning framework with virtual sensors and black-box optimization, the active learning algorithm sequentially generates various startup parameters to test on the turbine.
 At each step, new data are used to refine the model and optimization process.
 This approach was successfully tested during an experimental campaign conducted on a full-scale Francis turbine instrumented with several strain gauge rosettes.

 This article is structured as follows.
 In Section~\ref{sec:problem_description}, the problem is formulated in details, from HGU dynamics and strain generation to the resulting active optimization problem.
 Section~\ref{sec:methodology} presents the proposed methodology, which combines an HGU dynamics simulator, virtual strain gauges, black-box optimization and the active learning approach.
 This method was applied to a real HGU during a measurement campaign, and the results are provided and discussed in Section~\ref{sec:experimental_results}.
+To facilitate the reading of the paper, a mathematical notation table is provided in appendix \ref{app:notation_table}.